-Big Joe’s BBQ Pulled Pork with Purple Apple Coleslaw
+Big Joe’s Pulled Pork Barbecue with Purple Apple Slaw

 As for a marinade, I would use a vinegar based marinade, a light marinade that doesn’t overpower the meat.
-I like using a dry rub and then finishing it with the sauce right before serving.
+I like using a dry rub then finishing it with a good barbecue sauce right before serving.

 When making pulled pork almost everybody uses the shoulder cut of pork.
 The entire shoulder runs on average about 12 – 13 pounds.
 Most of the people I know who compete in pork competitions use the “butt” cut or “picnic” cut for cooking.
 That’s what I recommend for you.